qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 <img src="https://github.com/qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/blob/b0129ac21a844b3a0252b247a2dc1086a95bcc8a/imgs/nanopore.png">
 </div>

+## Nanopore sequencing - duplex basecalling
+Oxford Nanopore announced a new method, “Duplex”  which enables nanopore devices to sequence a template and complement strand of a single molecule of DNA, in succession, in order to achieve very high accuracy sequencing results.
+This system can currently achieve modal accuracy trending towards Q30 for a single double stranded molecule of DNA.
+The goal of Duplex experiments is to achieve a high proportion of instances where the complement follows the template strand through the nanopore and gives the system ‘two looks at the same sequence pairs’.

 ## Nanopore sequencing - Targeted sequencing - enrichment strategy - amplicon

 ## Nanopore sequencing - Targeted sequencing - enrichment strategy - hybrid-capture